I'm a software developer with a great interest in data analysis and statistics.

 - The location of input and output files.

-- The jar file containing the classes of the map & reduce implementation
+- The jar file containing the classes of the map and reduce implementation

 - The job configuration by setting different parameters for a specific job.